-All search parameters are contained in the url of the page, so it is very simple to share your view.
+All search parameters are contained in the url of the page, which can be helpful for sharing your view.

 A query is composed of terms and operators.